-All of our roches receive high quality, nutrient-dense foods targeted to meet their nutritional needs at least in part because research confirms nutritionally primed females have longer reproductive lives, less downtime, larger clutches, healthier offspring, faster recovery, and lower mortality than those on substandard diets.
+All of our roches receive high quality, nutrient-dense foods designed to meet their nutritional needs at least in part because research confirms nutritionally primed females have longer reproductive lives, less downtime, larger clutches, healthier offspring, faster recovery, and lower mortality than those eating substandard diets.
 Through targeted nutrition, we provide everything they need at each stage of development.
 This means our adult females are strong, vital, and better able to withstand the rigors of breeding than their nutritionally challenged peers.

-So what’s the bottom line for customers?
-Our adult females have what they need to succeed.
+So what’s the bottom line for you?
+Our adult female Dubia roaches have what it takes to succeed.
 All they need from here is a little time, proper conditions, and a few males.
 In our experience, the best way to create a large, thriving colony of big, nutritious Dubia roaches is to start with healthy stock and take good care of them from there.

 If we had just one piece of advice for people starting new Dubia colonies, it would be to start with the healthiest females they can find.
 There’s more to raising a colony than that, of course.
 But it’s very important to get healthy stock for a strong start.
 With Dubia roach females, what they are depends on their conditioning as nymphs.
 Once they reach adulthood, what they can become is pretty much baked in.
 You can’t make up for lost time.